reichlab/covid19-forecast-hub-web/doc/ensemble/index.md

 ### Ensemble models

-The forecast hub currently collaborated with CDC on the production of four ensemble forecasts each week:
+The forecast hub collaborated with CDC on the production of four ensemble forecasts each week:

 #### 1. COVIDhub-4_week_ensemble